Singha Durbar: State Hall

 The State Hall is the largest and the most decorated room in this palace.
 This hall is adorned with foreign imported art pieces like Murano glass crystal chandeliers, Belgian mirrors along with English stained glass doors and Italian marble floors with floral patterns in walls and ceilings.

 Gallery Baithak

-Juddha Shumsher built Gallery Baithak to meet foreign dignitaries.
+Juddha Shumsher Jung Bahadur Rana built Gallery Baithak to meet foreign dignitaries.
 During that time, ambassadors from friendly countries used to present their credence at the Hanuman Dhoka.
 Later the Gallery Baithak was used as the parliament building.

 Disasters

 Fire of 1973

 On Monday, 9 July 1973, a huge fire broke out in Singha Durbar engulfing all three wings of the palace except the front facing wing.
 To prevent the front wing from catching fire, cannons destroyed three wings facing North, South and West.
 After the fire was put out, the whole area was rebuilt on the old foundation.

 Earthquake of 2015

 Singha Durbar was seriously damaged during the April 2015 Nepal earthquake.